-Chili cornbread casserole recipe is one of those yummy feel-good meals that bring my hungry stampede to the dinner table….and sends them away happy!
+This chili cornbread casserole recipe is one of those yummy feel-good meals that bring my hungry stampede to the dinner table….and send them away happy!
 It’s pretty easy to whip up and it tastes like a million bucks.
-Plus, it’s made with wholesome, easy to find ingredients.
+Plus, it’s made with wholesome, easy-to-find ingredients.

 What I Love About This Chili Cornbread Casserole Recipe